mgenty/UCI-HAR-Data-Project/CodeBook.md

       - tGravityAcc-std-Z
       - tGravityAccMag-mean
       - tGravityAccMag-std
-      - Note: Detailed information about the nature and meaning of these variables can be found at the UCI web site and the README.txt file that comes with the HAR dataset zip file from this web site.

   - average : The Average Of The Particular Motion For The Particular Activity For The Particular Subject Represented In This